Robert E. Smylie: Later career

 Leaving the governor's office after a dozen years at age 52, Smylie returned to the practice of law in 1967.
 He served as trustee, chair of trustees, and as acting president of the College of Idaho.

 1972 U.S. Senate election

-Smylie was a candidate for the 1972 United States Senate election in Idaho, but finished fourth in the Republican primary, won by Jim McClure.
+Smylie was a candidate for the open U.S. Senate seat in 1972, but finished fourth in the Republican primary, won by Jim McClure.

 Personal life

-Smylie married Lucile Irwin on December 4, 1943 and the couple had two sons.
+Smylie married Lucile Irwin on December 4, 1943, and the couple had two sons.

 Smylie died in Boise at age 89 on July 17, 2004, and his wife Lucile died less than six weeks later.
-They are interred at Pioneer Cemetery in Boise.
+They are interred at the Boise Pioneer Cemetery.
 Lucile's sister Virgil was the widow of D. Worth Clark, Democratic U.S. Senator from Idaho.